iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 In this article, we looked at what tRPC is by building a simple todo API. tRPC is a library that allows you to set up end-to-end typing, which leads to fewer bugs and a better development experience! tRPC can be used in conjunction with many front-end frameworks such as React, React Native, Vue, and even Svelte!
 For more information, take a look at the [tRPC docs](https://trpc.io/docs/v10/).
 The code used in this article can be found in this GitHub repo.

-In the second part of this two-part series, we will be showcasing the power of having end-to-end typing by consuming our newly created todo API!
+In the second part of this two-part series, we will be showcasing the power of having end-to-end typing by consuming our newly created todo API in our React Native frontend!

 _Thank you for reading!_